 conflict section in its

 composer.json, which presents a list of all packages and versions with a known security bug.
 The source of those is a database called PHP Security Advisories Database (see Contributing) which can be used in a few more ways.
-It can also be used as a GitHub Action (see my config) to check dependencies on each repository push for example.
+It can also be used as a GitHub Action (see my config) to check dependencies on each repository push for example (or even hourly like in my example).

 It would be cool if hosting companies would also use this database somehow to notify their customers about a required update.